 What Should You do Instead?

 Incredible natural remedies against the flu have been used long before the release of synthetic anti-virals, like Tamiflu.
 Elderberry has been scientifically documented for years to shorten the duration of the flu, and help relieve symptoms.
-Randomized studies which compared the use of 15ml elderberry vs. a placebo found elderberry syrup to reduce the length of the flu by 4 days.
-The reason for this is because Sambucol, or black elderberry extracts, contains natural antiviral properties which are particularly effective against different strains of the influenza virus.
-If you’re on the hunt for a quality, organically-made elderberry syrup, you can find some in our store.
+Randomized studies that compared the use of 15ml elderberry vs. a placebo found elderberry syrup to reduce the length of the flu by 4 days.
+The reason for this is because Sambucol, or black elderberry extracts, contains natural antiviral properties that are particularly effective against different strains of the influenza virus.

 Ingesting high levels of Vitamin C naturally increases the body’s production of white blood cells.
 One study compared individuals with cold and flu symptoms who were consuming high doses (1000 mg) of Vitamin C with a control group who were treating with pain relievers and decongestants.
 By the end of the study, it was determined that the Vitamin C alone was responsible for reducing the test group’s symptoms by about 85%.